 - That you have a diagnosed mental health condition or mental health-related disability

-- The emotional support animal accompanying you is necessary for your mental health or treatment.
+- The emotional support dog or cat accompanying you is necessary for your mental health or treatment.

 - The type of animal you are bringing, and how many